 - 2 tablespoon Fresh Coriander (Chopped)

 Drain the water and add the chana in a pressure cooker along with 2 cups of water and 2 tsp salt.

 - Pressure cook until chana are nicely cooked.

 - Remove the pressure cooker from heat and let the pressure release.

-Add crushed cloves, black cardamom, peppercorn and cinnamon and fry for a few seconds.
+Add crushed cloves, black cardamom, peppercorn, cinnamon and dry red chillies and fry for a few seconds.